Tuition and Financial Aid

-Your costs will be spread across your 26 months as a Master of Science in Nursing: Entry-Level student.
-You’ll receive a bill for tuition and fees for each academic term (fall, January term and spring, and summer), based on how many credits you’ve registered for during that term.
+Your costs will be spread across your 26 months as a MSN: Entry-Level student.
+You’ll receive a bill for tuition and fees for each academic term (fall, January term/spring, and summer), based on how many credits you’ve registered for during that term.
 For fall and spring semesters, a four-month payment plan is available.

 For details on billing, see our student accounts pages.

 - 5-10 credits: Number of credits you'll take each term (January/Spring, Summer, Fall)